Skip to main content

 • At least one platform mapping is present

-• All 16 Claude Code command files are installed
+• The remaining managed Claude Code command file is installed

 • .gitignore includes the plan index